Martinique New York on Broadway, Curio Collection by Hilton: 1910s to 1930s

-1940s to 1970s
+1940s to 1960s

 Metropolitan Life leased the hotel in 1939 to a syndicate headed by Frank W. Kridel.
-The hotel was undergoing an extensive renovation at the time of the sale, which included a refurbishment of the guestrooms.
+The hotel was undergoing an extensive renovation at the time of the sale, which included a refurbishment of the guest rooms.
 The hotel continued to host events in the 1940s, such as meetings of the American Jewish Committee and the New York State Committee on Discrimination in Housing.
-Kridel's syndicate bought the hotel in 1944, subject to a $1.3 million mortgage.
-By then, the hotel and the underlying land was valued at $2.25 million.
+Kridel's syndicate bought the hotel in 1944.
+By then, the hotel and the underlying land was valued at $2.25 million; the syndicate also took over a $1.3 million mortgage.
 During World War II, German saboteurs Richard Quirin and Heinrich Harm Heinck, notorious for their involvement in Operation Pastorius, stayed at the Hotel Martinique, against the recommendation of German spy George John Dasch.
 In September 1947, the Martinique's managers attempted to raise the rent for its permanent guests by 30 percent.
 The New York Supreme Court initially ruled against the hotel's managers in early 1948, but the Appellate Division subsequently reversed the Supreme Court's ban.

-Kridel continued to manage the hotel until September 1954, when he sold the building to Robert Selby and Eugene Moses; the hotel was then assessed at $1.8 million.
-The new owners took title to the hotel the next month and began planning a renovation of the property.
+Kridel continued to manage the hotel until September 1954, when he sold the building to a syndicate that included Robert Selby; the hotel was then assessed at $1.8 million.
+Selby's syndicate, Martinique Associates, also included the businessmen Robert Sillins and Al Schwartz.
+After the new owners took title to the hotel, they began planning a renovation of the property.
 In anticipation of the opening of the New York Coliseum, the Heritage Hotel Group announced plans in early 1956 to renovate the hotel for $1 million.
-The work involved renovating all guestrooms, adding air conditioning throughout the hotel, and restoring the ballrooms.
-About 300 of the hotel's 650 rooms were being completed before mid--1956.
+The work involved renovating all guest rooms, adding air conditioning throughout the hotel, and restoring the ballrooms.
+About 300 of the hotel's 650 rooms were being completed before mid-1956.
+The exterior sign was replaced, one of the dining rooms became a coffee shop, and another dining space became an off-Broadway venue called the Martinique Theatre.
+The theater opened in March 1958.

+Tourism in New York City suffered during the 1960s and 1970s, leading many hotel operators to convert their hotels into apartment buildings.
+The Martinique's business in particularly was negatively impacted, as Manhattan's theater district had migrated north to Times Square, though many businesses and transit stations remained around Herald Square.
+The hotel was also functionally outdated; the guestrooms did not have en-suite bathrooms, as newer hotels did.
+The tea and banquet rooms on the second floor were merged and were leased to a church by 1969.